Betty Boop: Television

-In 1955, Betty's 110 cartoon appearances were sold to television syndicator UM&M, which was acquired by National Telefilm Associates (NTA) in 1956.
+In 1955, Betty's 110 cartoon appearances were sold to television syndicator U.M. & M. TV Corporation, which was acquired by National Telefilm Associates (NTA) in 1956.
 NTA was reorganized in 1985 as Republic Pictures, which folded in 2012, and became Melange Pictures, a subsidiary of Paramount Global, the parent company of Paramount.
-Paramount, Boop's original home studio (via Melange/Paramount Global), now acts as a theatrical distributor for the Boop cartoons that they originally released.
-Television rights are now handled on Paramount's behalf by Trifecta Entertainment & Media, which in turn were inherited from CBS Television Distribution (now currently renamed as CBS Media Ventures since 2021), successor to various related companies, including Worldvision Enterprises, Republic Pictures Television, and NTA.
+Paramount, Boop's original home studio (via Melange/Paramount Global), acts as a theatrical distributor for the Boop cartoons that they originally released.
+Television rights are handled on Paramount's behalf by Trifecta Entertainment & Media, which in turn were inherited from CBS Television Distribution (renamed CBS Media Ventures in 2021), successor to other related companies, including Worldvision Enterprises, Republic Pictures Television, and NTA.

 Betty Boop appeared in two television specials, The Romance of Betty Boop in 1985, which was produced by Lee Mendelson and Bill Melendez, the same creative team behind the Peanuts specials, and 1989's The Betty Boop Movie Mystery; both specials are available on DVD as part of the Advantage Cartoon Mega Pack.
 While television revivals were conceived, nothing has materialized from the plans.
-Her last television appearance was an episode of Project Runaway All Stars in February 2018.
+Her most recent television appearance was an episode of Project Runaway All Stars in February 2018.

-On February 11, 2016, Deadline announced that a new 26-episode television series focusing on Betty Boop is in production, in partnership with Normaal Animation, Fleischer Studios, and King Features.
+By 2016, a new 26-episode television series focusing on Betty Boop was in production by Normaal Animation and Fleischer Studios, with King Features.
 The show was to be aimed towards the tween and teenaged audiences.
-The show's premise, according to the article, will "recount the daily struggles, joys, and victories of young Betty Boop, who has every intention of being on stage and becoming a superstar".
+The premise was to "recount the daily struggles, joys, and victories of young Betty Boop, who has every intention of being on stage and becoming a superstar".

 Home media

-While the animated cartoons featuring Betty Boop have enjoyed renewed attention over the last 30 years, official home-video releases have been limited to the VHS and LaserDisc collector's sets in the 1990s.
-No such releases for the Betty Boop cartoons on DVD and Blu-ray were made until 2013, when Olive Films, under license from Paramount Home Entertainment, finally released the nonpublic domain cartoons, although they were restored from the original television internegatives that carried the altered opening and closing credits.
+While the animated cartoons featuring Betty Boop have enjoyed renewed attention over the last 30 years, official home video releases have been limited to the VHS and LaserDisc collector's sets in the 1990s.
+No such releases for the Betty Boop cartoons on DVD and Blu-ray were made until 2013, when Olive Films, under license from Paramount Home Entertainment, finally released the non-public domain cartoons, although they were restored from the original internegatives, these were altered in 1954 by the now-defunct TV distributor U. M. & M., and the altered opening and closing credits appear on these discs.
 Volume 1 was released on August 20, 2013, and volume 2 on September 24, 2013.
 Volume 3 was released on April 29, 2014, and volume 4 on September 30, 2014.

 Comics

 The Betty Boop comic strip by Bud Counihan (assisted by Fleischer staffer Hal Seeger) was distributed by King Features Syndicate from July 23, 1934, to November 28, 1937.
-From November 19, 1984 to January 31, 1988, a revival strip with Felix the Cat, Betty Boop and Felix, was produced by Mort Walker's sons Brian, Neal, Greg, and Morgan.
+From November 19, 1984, to January 31, 1988, a revival strip with Felix the Cat, Betty Boop and Felix, was produced by Mort Walker's sons Brian, Neal, Greg, and Morgan.
 In 1990, First Comics published Betty Boop's Big Break, a 52-page original graphic novel by Joshua Quagmire, Milton Knight, and Leslie Cabarga.
-In 2016, Dynamite Entertainment published new Betty Boop comics with 20 pages in the alternative American anime graphic novel style.
+In 2016, Dynamite Entertainment published new Betty Boop comics with 20 pages in the alternative American graphic novel style; four issues were released.